 Chong revealed that the company plans to use the experience they have gathered since the launch of the current Legion Go and plan to use it in the next generation to provide more features and improve the user experience.

 Windows Central reported that a lite version of the Lenovo Legion Go, aptly titled the ‘Lenovo Legion Go Lite’ is in the works.
-A recent update of the Lenovo product page for its handheld showed that a 7-inch handheld model would soon be available.
+An August 2024 update to the Lenovo product page for its handheld showed that a 7-inch handheld model would soon be available.

 This smaller model was also said to have three cooling fans and a HDMI port.
 Two features that the current version of the Legion Go lacks.
 It has not yet been confirmed if this is the same version mentioned at the Lenovo Innovate 24 Conference, or a different model entirely.